 Judge in Provisional Ireland Squad

-Midfielder Alan Judge has been named in Mick McCarthy’s provisional Republic of Ireland squad ahead their European Championships qualifying games against Gibraltar and Georgia later this month.
+Blues midfielder Alan Judge has been named in a 39-man provisional Republic of Ireland squad ahead of their November matches against New Zealand and Denmark.

 Please report offensive, libellous or inappropriate posts by using the links provided.

 You need to login in order to post your comments

 The Story Behind the Billy Kee Banner by ThatMuhrenCross

 Sunday's defeat to Accrington Stanley was the first real low point of what has been a fantastic season following Ipswich Town.
 The performance on the field was nowhere near the standards we'd expect of a team that was flying high at the top of the table.

 How many of us who were fortunate enough to have followed ITFC back in 1980 realised at the time that we were indeed blessed to be around to witness the greatest ever Ipswich Town side?